Breast Enlarging Herbs -An introduction.

 The phyto-nutrients in wild yam are a good compliment to the nutrients in fenugreek for stimulating breast size increases.

 Fennel has been used for centuries to enhance breast size and to promote milk production in new mothers.
 The herbís history is similar to the story of fenugreek above.
 It is second only to Fenugreek in estrogenic compounds and can be used in tea or added to lotion and massged directly into the breasts.
-Fennel is also used to treat amenorrhea, angina, asthma, heartburn, high blood pressure and to increase sexual desire in women.
 It is rich in the phyto-nutrients that increase breast size and is a great addition to the program.

 Other Breast Enhancing Herbs

 Dr. James Duke and others have added a few herbs to their lists of "mastogenic" herbs; herbs that can increase healthy breast tissue.
 While the herbs in our Breast Enlargement Kits are the best to start with and have the highest concentrations of the correct phyto-nutrients, some women may want to add one or two of these to the program.
-They include Soy Isoflavones, Red Clover and Black Cohosh and have the added benefit of perhaps further reducing the risks of breast cancer.
+They include Soy Isoflavones, Red Clover and Black Cohosh.
 Whole grains such as oats, wheat and barley can also contribute nutrients that may boost the breast enhancing process and even chocolate is helpful.